 Before Robert could go on, Cynthia slammed her trunk shut and walked toward the driver’s side.
 Yet Robert grabbed a hold of her.

 As they struggled, they didn’t realize that someone was also present.
 Perhaps, the area was deserted at that moment—and that was why Robert chose that time to act.
 However, he didn’t anticipate in a third party being present so when he turned to defend himself from the other party, it was too late.

 “If I were to call you an animal, I would be insulting the animals,” A deep voice said as he restrained Robert, forcing both Robert’s hands behind his back.

-The person whom had stepped in to help Cynthia was the same raincoat person whom was seen by Kai’s grave that one rainy day.
+The person who had stepped in to help Cynthia was the same raincoat person who was seen by Kai’s grave that one rainy day.
 As the person said those words, Robert stopped struggling and tried to turn and look.
 Yet the person was faster.
 He knocked Robert out before Robert could recognize him.
 All the while that was going on, Cynthia only had time to step back from Robert but didn’t have time to identify her rescuer.
 No, it was more like she was just standing there, not caring to ask questions.
-Or was she just shocked of the turn of events?
+Or was she just shocked by the turn of events?

 “You better be more careful next time,” Cynthia’s rescuer said, letting Robert’s body dropped to the ground.
 “I won’t be able to drop in on you all the time.
 Guns aren’t the only weapons a cop has, kid.
 Remember that.”

 Cynthia nodded.
 The other person didn’t say anything more.
 He pulled his hoodie tighter, glancing around once more to see if anyone was watching before fleeing the scene.
 Cynthia also took that time to check her surroundings.
 She then glanced down at Robert once more before taking her phone out to call for help.
 She despised his sickly attempt to get her attention, but she wasn’t that cruel to let him rot out in the cold.
 After making the call, she entered her car and left.